Black Pearl - Kitchen Nightmares Update - Open or Closed?

 David, Greg and Brian"

-David returned to his previous career in the music industry and released an album in 2010.
+David returned to his previous career in the music industry.

 Black Pearl aired on September 25 2008, the episode was filmed in February 2008 and is Kitchen Nightmares season 2 episode 4.